jorik041/Emerald-AI-wiki/Emerald-AI-API.md

 ***

 ### LoopEmoteAnimation
 Loops an emote animation according to the Animation Clip parameter until it is called to stop.
 Note: This function will only work if an AI is not in active combat mode.
+Up to 10 emote animations are supported.
 ```c#
 EventsManager.LoopEmoteAnimation(int EmoteAnimationID)
 ```